Learning how to choose the right dog for you is the most important part of getting a dog.

 Generally, dogs from this group are large.
-Border Collies belong to this group are not very big, but they are known for the agility and intelligence.
+Border Collies belong to this group are not very big, but they are known for their agility and intelligence.

-Many working dogs are known as an excellent human companion.
+Many working dogs are known as excellent human companions.
 They are also easy to train.

 How my day will look like if I choose a working dog?

 On an average day, in the morning and afternoon, you will take your dog for at least 20 minutes run.
 If you don’t, believe me, you regret it.
 Capri, our border collie mix, is so energetic that if she does not go for a walk (it is not a walk – she is running around chasing a ball), she would approach our desk asking us to play.
 She will not give up touching me with her nose until we play for a bit.

 The good thing about selecting a working dog is that they like to be active which means you have to be active too, and this is good for your health.

 However, if you have any health condition, you cannot walk fast, or you simply do not have time or space to go and have some fun this type of dog is not for you.